clearmatics/ion/README.md

 # Ion Interoperability Protocol

 The Ion Interoperability Protocol provides mechanisms to perform atomic swaps and currency transfers across multiple turing-complete blockchains.

+## Ion State Verification Scheme

 ## Block Validation Scheme
 Block validation scheme is a set of smart contracts which ensures that block headers submitted to the contract are mined/sealed by an approved partie(s).
 The motivation behind this is to update the state of a blockchain onto another blockchain.
 To do this we first need to know which blocks are valid - dependent on the definition of a valid by the underlying consensus algorithm.
 As deterministic finality is a requirement we seek Clique PoA and Istanbul PBFT consensus is to be used on the chain from which the state is being taken.